-• Red or amber LEDs (light emitting diodes) mounted on PCBs (printed circuit boards) form all lighted digits and indicator elements.
+Red or amber LEDs (light emitting diodes) mounted on PCBs (printed circuit boards) form all lighted digits along with any lighted text or indicator elements.
 The color choice is determined at the time of purchase.
 All illuminated PCBs include conformal coating for weather protection.
-The circuit boards are mounted behind aluminum masks, painted black to increase contrast.
+These circuit boards are mounted behind aluminum masks, painted black to increase contrast.
 The masks allow the epoxy shells of the LEDs to protrude past the scoreboard face, maximizing viewing angle while providing impact-absorbing protection from contact with stray balls and other flying objects.
 The LEDs may be dimmed to reduce glare during night games.
 They are rated for 100,000 hours of use.